devnich/python-programming/README.md

     # Every function returns something
     result = print_date(1871, 3, 19)
     print('result of call is:', result)

+-   `return` can occur anywhere in the function, but functions are easier to understand if return occurs:
+    -   At the start to handle special cases
+    -   At the very end, with a final result
+-   Docstring provides function help
+-   Use triple quotes if you need the docstring to span multiple lines: `"""Like this"""`

 ### Using functions with conditionals in Pandas (optional)